whitelizard/extended-ds-client/README.md

 Alias: `record.setListedRecordP`

 The same as `record.p.getListedRecord` but without getting handles back, instead you only get the record id.
+It will discard the handles used internally.

 ```js
 client.record.p.setListedRecord('books', undefined, { author: 'R Dawkins', title: 'The Selfish Gene' })